 7. Fidget Bracelet

 Children who experience the need to move, whether from OCD, ADD, autism, anxiety, or something else, can benefit from the calming influence of something to use to channel that excess energy.
 Meanwhile, they do not disturb those near them with noises or an excess of motion.
+There are also alternative therapies for OCD that may be helpful.

 This fidget bracelet is a beautiful piece of jewelry that can be upgraded with the use of quality gemstone beads.
 While appearing as simple jewelry, it is a fun and functional craft project that travels with a child.